Hawker Siddeley Switchgear

-Hawker Siddeley Switchgear is a British manufacturer of electrical switchgear and overhead line equipment, the company operates a wholly owned subsidiary in Australia.
+BRUSH Switchgear Australia is a British manufacturer of electrical switchgear and overhead line equipment, the company operates a wholly owned subsidiary in Australia.

-Based in the United Kingdom and are owned by Melrose plc.
+Based in the United Kingdom and are owned by BRUSH Group.

 History

 In 1957, Hawker Siddeley group acquired the Brush Group, and in 1973 Brush Switchgear acquired Bowthorpe's power equipment division, with factories at Bridgend and Banbury.
 In 1991 South Wales Switchgear merged with Brush Switchgear to form Hawker Siddeley Switchgear Limited.

 The company was bought by FKI in 1996 becoming part of FKI Switchgear; a division also including the company Whipp & Bourne since 1986.

 In 2008 Melrose plc acquired FKI along with its Switchgear group, following which FKI Switchgear once again became Hawker Siddeley Switchgear.

 As of 2009 Melrose has incorporated four electrical switchgear manufacturers: